HaiderMalikk/HaiderMalikk/README.md

 ###

 <p align="left">I'm Studying Software Engineering At York University.
-I Have 3 Years of Python Experience, Be Sure to Check Out My Chess Bot!
-I Have My in-depth CS Notes on GitHub that are constantly changing.
-I Also Post Daily LeetCode Problem Solutions With In-Depth and Beginner Friendly Solutions.</p>
+I Have 3+ Years of Python Experience, Be Sure to Check Out My Projects!
+I Also Have My in-depth CS Notes on GitHub that are constantly changing and include things like syntax, basics and even advanced algorithms and data structures.
+I Also Post LeetCode Problem Solutions With In-Depth and Beginner Friendly Solutions.</p>

 ###